DataTools4Heart/flcore/README.md

 1. Create a new branch in `flcore` repository
 2. Copy your model package to `flcore/models` directory
 3. Add cases for the new model in `server_selector.py` and `client_selector.py` modules in `flcore/` directory
-4. Add the model to the avaialable models table in `README.md` file
+4. Add the model to the available models table in `README.md` file
 5. Open a Pull Request and wait for review